vertexproject/synapse/docs/synapse/glossary.rst

 Daemon
 ------

-Similar to a traditional Linux or Unix daemon, a Synapse daemon is a long-running or recurring query or process that runs continuously in the background.
-A daemon is typically implemented by a Storm :ref:`gloss-service` and may be used for tasks such as processing elements from a :ref:`gloss-queue`.
-A daemon allows for non-blocking background processing of non-critical tasks.
-Daemons are persistent and will restart if they exit.
+Similar to a traditional Linux or Unix daemon, a Synapse daemon ("dmon") is a long-running or recurring query or process that runs continuously in the background.
+A dmon is typically implemented by a Storm :ref:`gloss-service` and may be used for tasks such as processing elements from a :ref:`gloss-queue`.
+A dmon allows for non-blocking background processing of non-critical tasks.
+Dmons are persistent and will restart if they exit.

 .. _gloss-data-model: